boostorg/website-v2/docs/commands.md

 ## `clear_slack_activity`

 **Purpose**: Delete all slack activity tracking data from the database.
-This command removes all records from the `SlackActivityBucket` and `ChannelUpdateGap` tables, and resets the `last_update_ts` field to "0" for all channels.
-This is useful for resetting the slack activity tracking system to its initial state.
+This command removes all records from the `SlackActivityBucket` and resets the `last_update_ts` field to July 31st 2025 (for now) for all channels.
+This is useful for resetting the slack activity tracking system.
+It should in future be reset to zero for all data.

 **Example**